jbenoit2011/php-rs232/README.md

 3. Commit your changes and push them to the GitHub fork
 4. Send a pull request

-:warning Any pull request MUST be accompanied with tests.
+:warning: Any pull request MUST be accompanied with tests.

 **Please follow PSR-2 coding standards.**

+# Credits

 Heavily inspired from [Xowap/PHP-SERIAL](https://github.com/Xowap/PHP-Serial)